Connecting education and the workplace

-- Career Development Team Drop-in service for those who require a quick check of their job applications.
+- Career Development Drop-in service for those who require a quick check of their job applications.

-- Specific one-on-one sessions can be booked for assistance with resumes, job applications, interviewing and job search.
-Please select application / resume appointment in your Student Hub booking.
+- One-on-one sessions can be booked for assistance with resumes, job applications, interviewing and job search can be booked through Student Hub.

 If you need assistance:

 - with job search skills including job applications and interview techniques; or